loda-lang/loda-programs/programs/oeis/list2.md

 * [A272576](http://oeis.org/A272576) ([L06 program](A272576.asm)): a(n) = f(10, f(9, n)), where f(k,m) = floor(m*k/(k-1)).
 * [A272651](http://oeis.org/A272651) ([L04 program](A272651.asm)): The no-3-in-line problem: maximal number of points from an n X n square grid so that no three lie on a line.
 * [A272664](http://oeis.org/A272664) ([L20 program](A272664.asm)): (001)(001)(001)(10)*.
+* [A272708](http://oeis.org/A272708) ([L18 program](A272708.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
 * [A272850](http://oeis.org/A272850) ([L16 program](A272850.asm)): a(n) = (n^2 + (n+1)^2)*(n^2 + (n+1)^2 + 2*n*(n+1)).
 * [A272871](http://oeis.org/A272871) ([L14 program](A272871.asm)): Imaginary part of (n + i)^4.
 * [A272915](http://oeis.org/A272915) ([L06 program](A272915.asm)): a(n) = n + floor(5*n/6).